 - NEW Adds new stand-alone GitLens History explorer to visualize the history of the current file — undocked version of the GitLens explorer history view

-- NEW Adds richer tooltips to the GitLens explorer and GitLens Results view, and richer working tree and upstream status to the GitLens explorer
+- NEW Adds richer tooltips to the GitLens and GitLens Results explorers, and richer working tree and upstream status to the GitLens explorer

 - NEW Adds an indicator to the GitLens explorer's branch history to mark the synchronization point between the local and remote branch (if available)

 - NEW Adds ability to easily switch between relative and absolute dates via the

 - NEW Adds annotation format settings (

 - NEW Adds new

 gitlens.currentLine.scrollablesetting to specify whether the current line blame annotation can be scrolled into view when it is outside the viewport — closes #149, #290, #265

 - NEW Adds

 - FIXED Fixes #314 — Toggle line annotation doesn't work properly